-As you draft up those Resolutions, Plumbers be sure to include some of the following advice for making tax simpler, less time-consuming and easier on your wallet.
+Is your business due a shake-up?
+Plumbers should be sure to include some of the following advice for making tax simpler, less time-consuming and easier on your wallet.

 1. Ditch the accountant